 If your pup is in the front seat of your vehicle, you should also fasten his back seat harness around the chest area or behind his ears.
 This will protect him from being thrown forward into the dashboard or if you have an accident.
 It will also keep him from climbing over the seats and jumping onto the front windshield, which may distract you while driving.
 The headrests of the front seats should be adjusted so that he can’t put his paws on them while they’re pushed forward at an angle to help support his chin.

-Your pet will love riding on long road trips with you if you take the necessary precautions beforehand.
+Your pet will love riding on long road trips if you take precautions beforehand.

 How To Restrain a Dog in a Car

-This article is going to teach you how to restrain a dog in a car and will give you the necessary information about training dogs in cars, as well as ways on how to prevent injuries and accidents when transporting your pup.
+This article is going to teach you how to restrain a dog in a car and will give you the necessary information about training dogs in cars, as well as ways to prevent injuries and accidents when transporting your pup.
 You’ll also learn some important safety precautions that should be followed when having your dog ride with you in a car.
-For example, what measures should be taken if there is an accident while driving?
+For example, what measures should be taken for an accident while driving?
 What should happen if the vehicle loses control?
-Lastly, this article will also show you what happens when you don’t abide by these rules and regulations; so make sure that this goes hand-in-hand with care and caution.
+Lastly, this article will also show you what happens when you don’t abide by these rules and regulations, so make sure that this goes hand-in-hand with care and caution.

 Before we begin, let’s first discuss the basic responsibilities of dog owners.
 A responsible dog owner should always attempt to serve as a role model and positive example for other people and animals to follow.
 By this, I mean that if you are planning on taking your dog for a ride in the car, you will be expected to play by all of the rules and regulations that govern their transportation.
 When it comes to dogs, their safety should always be their priority.

-And with that being said, let’s get right into this blog post.
+And with that being said, let’s get into it…

 First off, let’s cover some important things to consider when transporting your dog in a car.
-When having a dog in a car should always be treated as a potentially dangerous situation.
-There are many unexpected situations that can happen; and no one is safe just because they have a dog with them while driving in the car.
-This is especially true if you are not extremely cautious, respectful, and mindful of how to manage your animal when it’s around other people and vehicles.
+Having a dog in a car should always be treated as potentially dangerous.
+There are many unexpected situations that can happen, and no one is safe just because they have a dog with them while driving a car.
+This is especially true if you are not extremely cautious, respectful, and mindful of managing your animal around other people and vehicles.
 In fact, according to the Humane Society, one out of every five pets will be injured or killed in an accident.
-Dogs are much more likely to die during an accident than people; and a large amount of this has to deal with how the dog was restrained.
+Dogs are much more likely to die during an accident than people, and a large amount of this has to do with how the dog was restrained.

-For example, if you have a dog in your car and he’s not properly restrained while riding in the car, there’s more risk that his life will be endangered than when they are properly restrained.
-The reason why this is the case is because most pet owners don’t secure their dogs because they’re afraid that their dogs might get loose (even though it’s highly unlikely).
-Instead, they’re not willing to take any risks and therefore choose not to restrain their dogs at all.
+For example, if you have a dog in your car and he’s not properly restrained while riding in the car, there’s more risk that his life will be endangered than when he is properly restrained.
+The reason why this is the case is that most pet owners don’t secure their dogs because they’re afraid that their dogs might get loose (even though it’s highly unlikely).
+Instead, they’re not willing to take any risks and, therefore, choose not to restrain their dogs at all.

 Additionally, if you’re going to be transporting your dog in a car, you need to make sure that they are properly secured.
 For example, there should not be any gaps around his paws or legs.
 The best way to do this is by tightly wrapping the leash around both of your hands, then looping it over the back of the seat and securing it with a clip.
 This will ensure that no part of your dog’s body will be able to escape from the restraint when he’s being transported in a car.